Kisky3/TOEIC/README.md

 7.`quote`: to state the price of something.

 8.`tariff`: a tax collected by a government on goods coming into or somethings going out of a country.

+9.`bill of lading`: a list of goods carried, on a ship.

+10.`commodity`: an article of trade or commerce, a mineral or farm product.